 Click on Done to save and close the window.
-Now, when you are ready to cut, the cutter you use will be selected by going to Cutter>My Cutter and picking which cutter you which to use:
+Now, when you are ready to cut, the cutter you use will be selected by going to Cutter>My Cutter and picking which cutter you wish to use:

-3.02 Main SCAL Screen
+3.02 Main SCAL Screen Vi

-• Below is a screen shot of the main screen in SCAL identifying various elements.
+Below is a screen shot of the main screen in SCAL identifying various elements.
 Note the names of the items shown as they will be referenced throughout this user manual:

-- Upon opening SCAL, another window will open which accesses SCAL's eshape Store.
-If you elect to no longer have it automatically open, you can also access it by going to File>eshape Store or clicking on its - icon on the Toolbar store.
-More details are covered in Section 4.05. - Hovering your mouse over most of the screen icons will pop up the icon's name and, in some cases, details about usage. - In order to better remember where major elements are located, note that the term "bar" is used when components are laid out horizontally (such as the Toolbar) and the term "panel" is used when components are laid out vertically (such as the Tools Panel).

-- Throughout this manual, Cutting Mat (capitalized and in bold type) refers to the on-screen simulation of the physical cutting mat, which will be written with lower case, normal type. - Shapes are the objects or images that you will be adding to your projects.
+- Hovering your mouse over most of the screen icons will pop up the icon's name and, in some cases, details about usage. - In order to better remember where major elements are located, note that the term "bar" is used when components are laid out horizontally (such as the Toolbar) and the term "panel" is used when components are laid out vertically (such as the Tools Panel). - The Toolbar and the Status Bar can be hidden, when desired, by going to View>Hide Toolbar and View>Hide Status Bar.
+On a Mac, there's also an option to Enter Full Screen in the View menu. - Throughout this manual, Cutting Mat (capitalized and in bold type) refers to the on-screen simulation of the physical cutting mat, which will be written with lower case, normal type. - The Rulers can be toggled on and off by right-clicking on the screen and selecting Show Rulers.
+Note that when hiding the rulers, click again on the screen for it to take effect.
+To change the units displayed on the Rulers, refer to Section 3.06.3. - Shapes are the objects or images that you will be adding to your projects.
 They can be created from scratch or imported from other sources, such as the Library, your computer, or the eshape Store.
 As you will see throughout sections of this user manual, you have many options and resources available to you. - This manual also presents information by topics versus location on the screen.
 If you need to look up all of the functions on one particular element, for example the Tool Panel, refer to Appendix C.